northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 ### Configure Terraform Provider development mode

 By default, Terraform expects to download providers over the internet.
-Instead, we're going to download our own from GitHub Enterprise, and we need to tell Terraform how to find it.
+Instead, we're going to point to our own that we compiled, and we need to tell Terraform how to find it.

 1. Find where your installed Go binaries live.